gd-harco/cub3D_parsing_tester/README.md

 # cub3D Parsing Tester

-A brief description of what this project does and who it's for
+ A small shell script to test the parsing component of your Cub3D project

 ## Overview
 This shell script is a utility for testing the parsing functionality of a Cub3D project.
 It come with 31 ".cub" that are wrongly formated, each for a different reason. \